 The .is a specialised agency of the United Nations.
 It is headquartered in Madrid.
 UNWTO has 157 members and 6 associated members.
 There are also 500 affiliated members representing the private sector.
 The secretariat of the UNWTO is lead by the Secretary-General and orients its work toward programs.
 Germany has been a full member of UNWTO since 1976.
 The General Assembly is the supreme body of the UNWTO.
 The Executive Council is responsible for overseeing the Organization’s work and for ensuring compliance with budgetary rules

-The task of the World Tourism Organization is to “promote and develop the tourism industry as a contributor to economic development, international understanding, peace, prosperity, respect for freedom and human rights for everyone without distinction as to race, gender, language and religion".
-UNWTO pays particular attention to the interests of developing countries.
-Therefore it is committed to the United Nations Millennium Development Goals (MDGs) geared towards reducing poverty.
+The World Tourism Organization’s stated task is to “promote and develop tourism with a view to contributing to economic development, international understanding, peace, prosperity and universal respect for, and observance of, human rights and fundamental freedoms for all without distinction as to race, gender, language and religion”.
+As it does so, the UNWTO pays particular attention to the interests of developing countries..

-UNWTO encourages the implementation of the Global Code of Ethics for Tourism to maximise tourism's socio-economic contribution while minimising its possible negative impacts.
+UNWTO encourages the implementation of the Global Code of Ethics for Tourism to maximise tourism's socio-economic contribution while minimising any negative impacts.